 For decades, environmental activists have been very vocal about climate change and the need for renewable energy sources.
 Even before that, the coal and lumber industries were subject to criticism by scientists who believed that there needed to be a way to efficiently harness the power of the sun, wind, and water.

 As it turns out, a few power players have started to shift the transition to green energy into high gear, trying to come up with technologies that are going to be the revolution in green energy production and storage.
-We cannot depend on one or two systems forever.
-The race to develop renewable energy technologies is on!
+Since technology is so powerful and gives people a chance to do most things they could not imagine a few decades ago, like having fun online with offers like Best Online Casino Bonuses, it can also help the world generally.
+The race to develop renewable energy technologies is now on, because people cannot depend on one or two systems forever.

 No, I’m not talking about sound waves, though it is an interesting concept and I might revisit it later on.
 What I’m talking about here is harnessing the energy of water waves.
 In theory, it should be easier than other hydropower systems in that it won’t require flooding valleys.
 It should also be more effective than harnessing wind power, due to water’s density.